Shashank14-ro/emotion-iot-esp32-cnn/README.md

 This project combines image-based facial emotion detection using a Convolutional Neural Network (CNN) and an ESP32 microcontroller.
 The system detects a user's emotion from a live webcam feed and transmits the result to an ESP32 over serial communication (UART), which then lights up an RGB LED based on the detected emotion.

+Haarcascade.xml is used for face detection in this project.
+The detected faces are classified using a CNN algorithm, and the result is transmitted via an ESP32 microcontroller, which sends signals to a breadboard to control an LED indicator.

 ## 🧠 Features